 From skincare to gasoline to the dinner table, antioxidants play a role.
-Ask anyone if antioxidants are good for you and they will say “definately”.
-Follow that up with this question “what are antioxidants?” and you might be surprised by the answer.
+Ask anyone if antioxidants are good for you and they will say “definitely”.
+Follow that up with this question “What are antioxidants?” and you might be surprised by the answer.
 Most people have no idea what antioxidants are but know they are good for you.
-Here is my quick and minimally confusing explaination of antioxidants:
+Here is my quick and minimally confusing explanation of antioxidants:

 Antioxidants are vitamins, minerals, and other nutrients that may protect your cells from the effects of free radicals.
 Free radicals are molecules produced when your body breaks down food for energy, or by environmental toxins like cigarette smoke and radiation.
 Free radicals can damage cells, weaken the immune system, and may play a role in heart disease, arthritis, cancer and other diseases.
 Free radicals are thieves looking for electrons and will take them whenever available leaving the cellular victim of this theft vulnerable to problems until those electrons are put back.
 Our bodies have a natural ability to replace these stolen electrons but we can also get them from the food we eat by way of “antioxidants’.
 Antioxidants give electrons to free radicals so they don’t have to commit the crime of stealing from healthy cells in our bodies.